-Ms. Snow received her Master’s Degree in Opera Performance from the Longy School of Music of Bard College, and her Bachelors Degree in Music from Boston University.
+Sherri received her Master’s Degree in Opera Performance from the Longy School of Music of Bard College, and her Bachelor’s Degree in Music from Boston University.
 She was a finalist and winner of the 2016 Mayor Martin J. Walsh Spark Impact Award for her Leadership and Community Engagement.
 She was recognized and presented the St. Joseph’s Society 2016 Musical Achievement Award.
-In addition to leading the NEMPAC organization, Ms. Snow continues to teach music privately and engages in a couple performing events per year.
+In addition to leading the NEMPAC organization, Sherri continues to teach music privately and engages in a limited number of performing events each year.

-Rose-Marie joined the NEMPAC team as a Branding & Marketing Manager in 2017.
+Rose-Marie originally joined the NEMPAC team in 2017.
 She has a deep appreciation for the Arts, having studied Music for seven year as a child (piano and choir), and later earning a Bachelor of Fine Arts in Visual Communication from Massachusetts College of Art & Design, and a Master of Fine Arts in Branding & Web Design from Boston University.

 She has over 15+ years of experience working in various roles including Project Management, Brand Management, Creative Direction, Graphic Design, and Training in the Financial, Research, Medical, and Educational industries.
 Rose-Marie’s background and skills set have taught her the importance of being proactive and thinking “creatively” outside the box.

 Enthusiastic, collaborative, and adaptable, she is a hands-on, detail-oriented Manager with experience in digital, mobile and print for Global Marketing Communications.
-With a strong sense of ownership, Rose-Marie helps lead, manage and design projects and initiatives for Creative, Marketing, and Events to maximize efficiencies and achieve focused results.
+With a strong sense of ownership, Rose-Marie wears multiple hats by leading Creative, Marketing, Social Media, Community Outreach and Events projects and initiatives to maximize efficiencies and achieve focused results.

-Before starting her time here at NEMPAC, Mary-Alexandra performed various administrative roles in development, business development and children’s mental health and healthcare.
-Her different roles gave her various opportunities for event planning, marketing, and detailed administrative work.
+Before starting her time at NEMPAC, Mary-Alexandra performed various administrative roles in development, business development and children’s mental health and healthcare.
+Her different roles provided her with a wide range of skill sets to tackle various opportunities for event planning, marketing, and detailed administrative work.

-Ms. Ivanova, hailed by critics as “a brilliant collaborative pianist” (Wiener Zeitung, Vienna) and “an ideal partner” (Huffington Post), is currently Assistant Professor of Music and the Coordinator of Piano/Collaborative Piano at Keene State College, New Hampshire.
-Dr. Wright-Ivanova has significant experience as both an instrumental and vocal collaborative artist, and frequently performs solo recitals with a special focus on new music.
+Christina, hailed by critics as “a brilliant collaborative pianist” (Wiener Zeitung, Vienna) and “an ideal partner” (Huffington Post), is currently Assistant Professor of Music and the Coordinator of Piano/Collaborative Piano at Keene State College, New Hampshire.
+She has experience as both an instrumental and vocal collaborative artist, and frequently performs solo recitals with a special focus on new music.